What are the Keys to Consistently Great Tasting BBQ?

 Rubs are used in every part of the country to enhance the flavor of BBQ.
 Generally, rubs are a combination of spices which are "rubbed" or sprinkled on the outside surface of the meat before you put it on the grill.

-1. Rubs seal the flavor of the meat
+1. Rubs seal the flavor our the meat

 2. Rubs form a tasty crust on the BBQ